windsnow1025/UniWebPlatform/README.md

 ### Prepare Environment

-1. Copy `./app-secret.example.yaml` to `./app-secret.yaml`, modify value for each key.
+1. Copy `./app-secret.example.yaml` to `./app-secret.yaml` and `./app-secret-test.yaml`, modify value for each key.

 ### Debian Production